deimonn/void-guides/3-extra-software/getting-animated-wallpapers.md

   There's a couple caveats, however.
 Not all wallpapers will be rendered correctly; some will even **crash the desktop shell**.
 Configuration is also non-existent, with only the very basics being available.
 Still, the ability to use wallpapers from the steam workshop without having to convert them to video first is convenient - so if you're on KDE, give it a try.

+- [mpvpaper](https://github.com/GhostNaN/mpvpaper) only works for wlroots-based compositors, such as Sway.
+It requires a bit of setup as all it does is spawn `mpv` to render a video as wallpaper, but otherwise it works mostly without issues (it does slowly leak memory much like [Hidamari](https://github.com/jeffshee/hidamari), but restarting it is nearly seamless and does not break anything).

 ## Using Hidamari

 Hidamari is pretty easy to install as it is available from the [FlatHub](installing-apps-via-flatpak.md):